 I don’t know about you, but I love chocolate.
-I’m certainly not the type who will shy away from indulgence.
+I’m certainly not the type who will shy away from any chocolatey desserts.
 So, read on: I’m going to let you in on the real reasons we should be including chocolate in our diet.

 Dark chocolate—and we’re talking quality stuff here, at least 70 percent cocoa solids—happens to be one of the most anti-inflammatory and antioxidant-rich foods at our disposal.
-The cocoa bean is a superfood in its own right (full of flavonols), lending itself beautifully to support the benefits of chocolate, which quite literally spread from our memory to our hearts.
-It doesn’t just have feel-good, taste-good factors, but actual feel-well, live-well ones, too.
+The cocoa bean is a superfood in its own right (full of flavonols), lending itself beautifully to support the benefits of chocolate, which may quite literally spread from our memory to our hearts.
+It doesn’t just have feel-good, taste-good factors but actual feel-well, live-well ones, too, according to a study published by Loma Linda University.

 1. Chocolate Is Heart Healthy

 The benefits of chocolate go way beyond a sense of unconditional love—eating around an ounce a day is actually proven to increase the blood flow to our hearts and break up clumps of white blood cells, which can block arteries.
 The flavonols found in dark chocolate are thought to promote healthy blood vessel function.
-Studies have suggested that it can decrease the risk of heart disease, stroke and heart failure, and can also lower bad (LDL) cholesterol.
+Harvard Medical School doctors have suggested that it may decrease the risk of heart disease, stroke and heart failure, and it may also lower bad (LDL) cholesterol.

 (Psst: Soy reduces LDL cholesterol, too.
 Imagine what wonders this Light & Creamy Chocolate Pudding will do for your heart.)